LiamFallon213/DnD/NPC's/Plot Important NPC's/Pan Korr.md

 # Powers

 # Backstory
-Driven into wilting by the corruption of the Shadowfell, can use her magic to influence minds just enough to be be a fleeting presence on the prime material plane.
+She is placed near the heart of the shadow fell, where the major negative energy is able to slowly bleed her dry of energy.
+She is kept there, unable to use her magic.
+Furthermore, she has weakened over the century to the point where if she was exposed to the full force of the heart of the plane, she would die.